 |U||inner energy, has no unit|

-The state of a gas is identified through the three state variables pressure, volume and temperature.
-Change of two or all state variables are referred to as change of state.
-Each state of a system has a specific, clearly defined value of inner energy.
-This is where the first principle of thermodynamics applies.
+The state of a gas is identified depending on the 3 state variables: pressure, volume, and temperature.
+Change in 2 or all state variables is referred to as a change of state.
+Each state of a system carries a specific, clearly defined value of inner energy, based on the 1st principle of thermodynamics applies.
 The input of heat and kinetic energy increases the inner energy of a closed system.

 ΔU = Q + W